stereosuper/alven/wp/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

-= 4.5.2 =
-* added: automatic migration to move image paths from absolute to relative
-* changed: default quality for PNG to JPG did not match WordPress default
-* fixed: legacy absolute paths not matched during bulk scanner when relative matching is enabled
-* fixed: PNG to JPG auto-convert produces larger JPG images in some cases

-= 4.5.1 =
-* changed: optimization results are tracked by relative urls instead of absolute ones for better portability, migration tool coming soon
-* changed: ExactDN defaults to crop when explicit dimensions are given to image_downsize(), revert to scaling with EXACTDN_IMAGE_DOWNSIZE_SCALE
-* fixed: WooCommerce thumbnail regeneration triggers excessive admin-ajax requests within EWWW IO
-* fixed: ExactDN filtering REST API media endpoint for Gutenberg editor requests
-* fixed: ExactDN adding unneeded resize parameters to full-size image urls
-* fixed: Alt WebP skipping images with query strings
-* fixed: Alt WebP not working with Jetpack Lazy Load for images missing srcset
-* fixed: Show Optimized Images table does not display images saved to ewwwio_images table with relative path matching
-* fixed: Show Optimized Images table has broken thumbs when WP_CONTENT_DIR is outside of ABSPATH

-= 4.5.0 =
-* added: Alt WebP supports BJ Lazy Load, a3 Lazy Load, WP Rocket Lazy Load, Jetpack Lazy Load, and WP Retina Lazy Load
-* added: ExactDN rewrites relative image urls that start with a single slash
-* changed: ExactDN srcset markup for smaller images improved
-* fixed: errors during upload/download with WP Offload Media
-* fixed: Alt WebP refuses to process page when FB tracking pixel is present
-* fixed: SVG files within <use> tags throw errors with ExactDN
-* fixed: thumbnail generation fails with S3 Uploads plugin
-* fixed: unable to modify WebP conversion option when ExactDN is enabled
-* fixed: ExactDN inserts full-size image without arguments
-* removed: PHP 5.5 no longer supported

-= 4.4.2 =
-* added: notice for Pantheon users that an API key is required
-* added: ExactDN fully supports protocol-relative urls for non-image resources
-* changed: better lazy load support in ExactDN
-* fixed: optimization failure produces rename() errors
-* fixed: folder scanner ignores files with no extension
-* fixed: Alt WebP blocks on Facebook tracking pixel
-* fixed: ExactDN srcset functions cause duplicate image requests with zoom=1
-* fixed: ExactDN srcset fill adds double arguments to urls
-* fixed: srcset fill generates notices with non-numeric widths
-* fixed: bulk scanner stuck in resume mode with nothing to do

-= 4.4.1 =
-* fixed: ExactDN srcset fill replaces images with first image on page

-= 4.4.0 =
-* added: preserve animations in GIF images during resize operations
-* added: ExactDN will fill in srcset/sizes attributes for all images based on detected width for better mobile support
-* added: configuration options in the settings page for several "hidden" ExactDN options
-* changed: Alt WebP still depends on jQuery, but jQuery can be loaded in async or defer mode
-* changed: Remove Metadata option has been renamed, if you previously had it configured as an override (JPEGTRAN_COPY), please use the new name: EWWW_IMAGE_OPTIMIZER_METADATA_REMOVE
-* changed: ExactDN uses premium compression by default
-* fixed: regression with ExactDN and max-width style attributes
-* fixed: WP esc_url mangles ExactDN urls
-* fixed: WebP images missing from S3 when using WP Offload S3
-* fixed: PDF uploads with S3 Uploads plugin
-* deprecated: PHP 5.5 support will be removed in the next major release (version 4.5)
-* removed: PHP 5.4 no longer supported
+= 5.2.0 =
+* added: Lazy Load, JS WebP, and Easy IO support background images on link elements
+* added: JS WebP supports background images on section, span, and li elements
+* added: exclude images from Easy IO in settings
+* added: exclude images from Lazy Load by string or class name
+* added: prevent auto-scaling with skip-autoscale
+* added: Folders to Optimize, Folders to Ignore, Lazy Load Exclusions, Easy IO Exclusions, and WebP URLs can be defined as overrides (single value as string, multiple values as an array)
+* added: API key, JPG Background (for conversion only), and Disabled Resizes can be defined as overrides, see https://docs.ewww.io/article/40-override-options
+* added: PNG placeholders for Lazy Load retrieved direct from API for drastically reduced memory usage (API users only)
+* added: Smart Re-optimize option available on Bulk Optimizer if you want to re-optimize images that were compressed on a different setting
+* added: auto-restore for Smart Re-optimize when going from lossy to lossless mode
+* added: Restore & Re-optimize from Media Library to change individual images from lossy to lossless
+* added: search function for Optimized Images table (Tools menu)
+* added: table cleanup for database table (Tools menu)
+* fixed: errors due to duplicate ssl= arguments in URLs
+* fixed: JS WebP has incorrect selector for video elements (props @CharlieHawker)
+* updated: embedded help code for better debug prefill

+= 5.1.4 =
+* fixed: warnings on FlaGallery's manage gallery page
+* fixed: cwebp version test results in false-positives
+* fixed: EWWW IO resize limits are ignored when higher than WP default
+* fixed: PNGOUT warning during one-click conversion
+* fixed: WebP images not removed from remote storage when an attachment is deleted (WP Offload Media)
+* fixed: after running regen for single thumbs with Image Regenerate & Select Crop plugin, regenerated images were not automatically optimized

+= 5.1.3 =
+* added: better compatibility with Divi filterable grid images and parallax backgrounds
+* added: cleanup .webp and database records when using Enable Media Replace
+* fixed: Divi builder will not load with Easy IO and Include All Resources active
+* fixed: image cover block with fixed width scaled too much
+* fixed: PNG placeholders could use more memory than available
+* removed: Lazy Load CSS gradient for blank placeholders

+= 5.1.2 =
+* added: disable native lazy-load attributes with EWWWIO_DISABLE_NATIVE_LAZY
+* added: ability to choose LQIP or blank placeholders for lazy load
+* changed: renaming ExactDN as Easy IO
+* changed: default to blank placeholders with Easy IO
+* changed: regenerated images are automatically re-optimized after running Image Regenerate & Select Crop plugin
+* fixed: low-quality placeholders sometimes had larger dimensions than necessary
+* fixed: database records and .webp images are not removed when Image Regenerate & Select Crop plugin deletes a thumbnail
+* fixed: path traversal protection preventing normal files from optimizing
+* fixed: Slider Revolution dummy.png not properly handled by Easy IO

+= 5.1.1 =
+* fixed: no optimization when escapeshellarg() is disabled
+* fixed: warning thrown by implode() when JS WebP is enabled with no WebP URLs

+= 5.1.0 =
+* added: WebP-only mode for Bulk Optimizer
+* added: JS WebP Rewriting for pull-mode CDNs via WebP URLS without Force WebP
+* added: JS WebP Rewriting zero-conf for WP Offload Media
+* added: force lossy PNG to WebP conversion with EWWW_IMAGE_OPTIMIZER_LOSSY_PNG2WEBP override (set to true)
+* changed: bulk optimizer runs wp_update_attachment_metadata() in separate request to avoid timeouts
+* fixed: WebP warning regarding missing modules displayed even if green WebP test image is working
+* fixed: Nextgen bulk actions not working
+* fixed: unable to regenerate existing thumbnails with Image Regenerate & Select Crop plugin
+* updated: WebP (cwebp) binary to version 1.0.3
+* updated: Pngquant binary to version 2.12.5
+* updated: cwebp requires Mac OS X 10.14
+* updated: FreeBSD 10 is EOL, version 11 is the supported/tested version

 = Earlier versions =
 Please refer to the separate changelog.txt file.

-== Contact and Credits ==
+== Credits ==

-Written by [Shane Bishop](https://ewww.io).
+Written by [Shane Bishop](https://ewww.io) with special thanks to my [Lord and Savior](https://www.iamsecond.com/).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.
-ExactDN and HTML parsing classes based upon the Photon module from Jetpack.
+Easy IO and HTML parsing classes based upon the Photon module from Jetpack.